pgsleepy/ultimatexr.io-1/content/docs/guides/what-is-ultimatexr.md

 - Scalable architecture.
 - Clean code; fully documented using standard XML format.
 - Lots of tools, methods and extensions to make development easier.

+# Target Audience

+UltimateXR isn't just for programmers, it can be used by artists and game or simulation designers too.
+It offers tools to build fully interactive environments, including multiplayer, using only visual components.
+For larger projects, it also provides a complete API, allowing developers to create the complex logic needed for enterprise-level projects and professional video games.